Dylan5019-Odin/tic-tac-tie/README.md

 # tic-tac-toe
-A simple tic-tac-toe game that I created to  help me learn about Factory functions and the Module Pattern
+A simple tic-tac-toe game that I created to  help me learn about factory functions and the Module Pattern